 Lily can now go on to work out her profit margin, as another important metric for her burgeoning lemonade business.

 Businesses often talk about their ‘return on investment’ (ROI), which is a useful figure to see how successfully profits outweigh expenses.
 However, the ROI uses fixed values and doesn’t consider how money changes over time.
-A investment of $100 in 1976 which returns $200 in 2020 is obviously not such a successful investment as an investment of $100 in 1976 which returns $200 in 1977.
-So ROI is more meaningful for short-term projects than long-term investments.
-IRR is more useful for long-term investments, but is best when triangulated with other measurements.
+An investment of $100 in 1976 which returns $200 in 2020 is obviously not such a successful investment as an investment of $100 in 1976 which returns $200 in 1977.